chimepalden/e-auction/README.md

-# E-Auction-Application
+# E-Auction
-Application to provide the ability to initiate sale, purchase and bid for a product by the customer.
+An application to provide the ability to initiate sale, purchase and bid for a product by the customer.